jaimini145/map101website-bd65c/src/pages/posts/japan.md

 excerpt: >-
   Marketing plays a huge role in company where there should be good marketing plan based on proper study for research and facts.
-Marketing encourages or attracts customers for products in the company to buy them.
+Marketing encourages or attracts customers for products in the company to buy them.We shall create an environment where our stake holders feel happy and our system will be eco-friendly.
+Through innovation, continuous learning and consistent improvement we shall achieve sustained growth and excellence.
 date: '2020-12-01'
 thumb_img_path: images/marketing-image.jpg
 content_img_path: images/spectacular-rabbit.jpg